Emmanuel289/WinnipegCast/README.md

 ### Querying the Weather Database for Forecasts
  - The `weekly_forecast.js` located inside the `backend/models/` folder contains the schema for defining and composing a weekly forecast into a table for storage in the database.
  - The `routes.rest` file contains a list of standard HTTP methods for querying the local server which forwards the requests to the database.
-For example, the following request adds a new record to the data set
+For example, the following request adds a new record to the database:

  ``` POST http://localhost:8000/api/v0/forecasts
 Content-Type: application/json